openhab/openhab-docs/_addons_bindings/hdpowerview/readme.md

 ## Discovery

-The PowerView Hub is discovered via a NetBios query.
+The PowerView Hub is discovered via a NetBIOS query.
 This is the same method used by the dedicated PowerView app.
 After the Hub is added, Shades and Scenes will be discovered by querying the Hub.